linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

     // You must ensure that the returned pointer stays valid until the next GetInfo() or Unlock() call.
     // You don't need to return a new instance on each call.
 ConPTY will only use the last returned pointer.
     // You don't need to keep the CONPTY_INFO struct constantly up to date, but you're allowed to.
-    //   For instance, it's valid to change the CONPTY_COORD::cursorPosition field when SetCursorPosition() is called.
+    //   For instance, it's valid to change the CONPTY_POINT_I32::cursorPosition field when SetCursorPosition() is called.
     //   But changing the CONPTY_INFO struct concurrently is not permitted.
 The previous call to Lock() is expected to lock the terminal.
     //
     // In short, it's recommended to have just a single CONPTY_INFO instance in your implementation,